onap/integration/docs/docs_vFW_CNF_CDS.rst

 Description
 ~~~~~~~~~~~
-This use case is a combination of `vFW CDS Dublin`_ and `vFW EDGEX K8S`_ use cases.
+This use case is a combination of `vFW CDS Dublin`_ and `vFW EDGEX K8S`_ use cases and it is continously improved since Frankfurt release.
 The aim is to continue improving Kubernetes based Network Functions (a.k.a CNF) support in ONAP.
 Use case continues where `vFW EDGEX K8S`_ left and brings CDS support into picture like `vFW CDS Dublin`_ did for the old vFW Use case.
 Predecessor use case is also documented here `vFW EDGEX K8S In ONAP Wiki`_.

 This use case shows how to onboard helm packages and to instantiate them with help of ONAP.
 Following improvements were made in the vFW CNF Use Case: